EEA Family Permit Applications

 Non-EEA family members of returning British nationals: Surinder Singh applications

 Since EEA Family Permits are issued under the Immigration (European Economic Area) Regulations 2006, they can only be claimed by relatives of EEA nationals who are exercising their right to free movement or have acquired Permanent Residence after having done so.
 This means that EEA nationals who have not “activated” their free movement rights, i.e. because they have always remained their country of origin, are not governed by EEA free movement legislation and cannot be joined by family from overseas on an EEA Family Permit but must use whatever routes are available in the national legislation.

 However, British citizens who wish to return to the UK with non-EEA family members after having exercised (i.e. activated) their free movement rights by residing in another EEA member state, will be able to use an EEA Family Permit.

 In the UK, this is known as the Surinder Singh route.
 The British citizen must be able to prove a genuine period of residence in another EEA member state for a period of over 3 months, during which he or she carried out a “qualifying activity”.
 A qualifying activity means being a worker or self-employed person, a student or a financially independent person with comprehensive sickness insurance.
 The British citizen and the family member with whom they wish to return to the UK must have lived in the EEA member state together.

 How NA Law Solicitors can help you with an EEA Family Permit Application?

 We are a niche immigration law firm that specialises in this area of law.
 Our team of specialist immigration lawyers can assist you with the entire process of applying for an EEA Family Permit and an EEA Residence card, including any supporting evidence you will be required to submit.

-Please contact us for a free initial 15-minute consultation.
+Please contact us for an initial 15-minute consultation.